10 Things To Do That Are Miles Better Without Wearing Glasses

 6. Getting a Good Photo

-Trying to getting a good photo when you already have one pair of lenses sitting on your face is not a good idea.
-But when you wear glasses, it’s either that or looking like your partner is, in fact, your carer that’s taking you out on a special night.
+Trying to getting a good photo when you already have one pair of lenses sitting on your face is not that easy.

 7. Taking Part In Sports

 Wearing glasses not only makes you look and feel older, it makes you act older too.
 Try talking with someone in their 80s about what sports they’re able to do, and you’ll see exactly what I mean.

 Skiing, snowboarding, rock climbing, sailing, mountain biking, and bungee jumping are just some of the sports off the cards for anyone who relies on glasses.
 Contact lenses may be an option if you can tolerate them, but when taking part in active and extreme sports like those above, you want to be free to focus on what you need to — not worrying about an itchy eye or lost lens.